tbcarver/LowComplexityGuidanceWebApp/readme.guidelines.md

-# CUCF Web Application Development Guidelines
+# Low Complexity Web Application Development Guidelines

-This is an opinionated coding guideline document for all business application type web applications built at CUCF by inmates.
+This is an opinionated coding guideline document for all business application type web applications built for low complexity of development, deployment, and maintenance.
 These guidelines presents preferred coding technologies, patterns, conventions, and tools.